 It has been a truly interesting journey.
 Every so often I come across yet another article that has even more information about the many ways to use aromatherapy and essential oils for health and home.

 As talk of the benefits of essential oils becomes more widespread, more and more people are trying to understand what are essential oils and how they work.
 I’ve put together this introduction to essential oils for beginners so you too can start to enjoy the many benefits too.

 I’ve put together this introduction to essential oils for beginners so you too can start to enjoy the many essential oil benefits.

 So What Exactly are Essential Oils?

 These oils have a much higher concentration of components as compared to the dried herbs themselves.
-This is because of the large quantities of plant materials that are processed to extract as little as an ounce of essential oil.
+This is because it takes large quantities of herbs to extract as little as an ounce of essential oil.

 Imagine this – it takes as much as 30 pounds of lavender herbs to extract about 15 ml of lavender essential oil.